What if we could time travel to the future? And what if, when we got there, we found streets and neighbourhoods exactly as we needed them to be?

 What change might come of this?

-Bringing diverse voices together - when people who wouldn't normally be in the same conversation meet, unexpected things emerge.
+The outcome we can plan for but not predict is what happens when diverse voices come together.
+When people who wouldn't normally be in the same conversation meet, unexpected things emerge.
 Ideas that none of us would have arrived at alone.
 There’s also a sense of agency that comes from sharing ideas and co-creating together.
 This isn’t an ‘outcome’ that’s easy to log or measure, but an experience that stays with people and creates its own ripple effects.

 Citizen Architects